 She also becomes enamored with said ‘dolls.’
-As Neely descends into an ugly, combative hellion, she alienates her wonderfully devoted husband Mel (Martin Milner), ultimately getting herself committed to a sanitarium equip with a special kind of ‘hot tub’, canvas cover and disdainful nurses included.
+As Neely descends into an ugly, combative hellion, she alienates her wonderfully devoted husband Mel (Martin Milner), ultimately getting herself committed to a sanitarium equipped with a special kind of ‘hot tub’, canvas cover, and disdainful nurses included.

-Anne has become a very high profile fashion model, but she too has been seduced by ‘dolls’, as a way to drown her sorrows, because Lyon Burke has gone off and starting sleeping with her friend, Neely!
-Oh that insatiable man-eater.
+Anne has become a very high-profile fashion model, but she too has been seduced by ‘dolls’, as a way to drown her sorrows, because Lyon Burke has gone off and started sleeping with her friend, Neely!
+Oh, that insatiable man-eater.

 Anne Welles: “Neely, you know it’s bad to take liquor with those pills. ”

 [after catching her bisexual husband with a girl]

 Ted Casablanca: “You need glasses, Neely.
 She’s hardly built like a boy.”

 Neely O’Hara: “I have to get up at five o’clock in the morning and SPARKLE, Neely, SPARKLE!”